Cantimploras/SpotiFree/README.md

-# Add host manually in Linux
+# Add host manually in Linux (It works for the web version).
 1.- Open a Terminal window.

 2.- Enter the following command to open the hosts file in a text editor: